CtrlK

 Distinctiveness Conflict Risk

 While 'code review' is a recognizable niche, the broad scope covering security, correctness, and code quality could overlap with dedicated security analysis skills, linting skills, or test coverage tools.
-The mention of 'bash compatibility' adds some distinctiveness but also creates confusion about whether this is a general or bash-specific skill.
+The mention of 'bash compatibility' adds some distinctiveness but is oddly specific for an otherwise general description.

 2 / 3